Lost your Windows password? Don't panic, the world is not coming to an end.

 Windows password recovery tools are just software programs that you can freely download from various legitimate websites and then use to either find the lost Windows password or quickly reset/delete it, allowing you back in.

-Important: In almost all cases where the three ideas above aren't options, a Windows password recovery program is the successful strategy.
+Important: In most cases where the ideas above aren't options, a Windows password recovery program is the successful strategy.
 These password recovery programs are completely safe and easy to use, even for a computer novice, as long as you can follow some step-by-step directions.

-This is the option you really don't want to try but I include it here because it's a surefire fix for a Windows lost password problem.
+This is the option you really don't want to try but I include it here because it's a certain fix for a Windows lost password problem.

 A clean install of Windows is a complete erasure of your hard drive, followed by a reinstallation of the Windows operating system.
 I have some great step-by-step tutorials linked below but the clean install process is time consuming and you lose everything in the process.

-If you skipped the Windows password recovery tool option above because it sounded too complicated, please know that a clean install is much more involved.
+If you skipped the previous two ideas above because they sounded too complicated, please know that a clean install is much more involved.